 What we know from scripture: God sent His Son to Earth (Luke 1:35).

 What if that Son didn’t take the nations from the ruler of this world by bowing down and worshiping him?

 What we know from scripture: Jesus didn’t worship anything but God (Matthew 22:37).

 Wrestle with: If the nations weren’t the Devil’s to give away, would it be a temptation?
 Why didn’t Jesus just say to the Devil, “You’re lying.”?

-What if that Son instead, sacrificed himself, suffered, and died to make a way for everyone who believes in Him to be forgiven of their sin against God and partner with God?
+What if that Son instead, sacrificed himself, died to make a way for everyone who believes in Him to be forgiven of their sin against God and partner with God?